Regularized Q-learning: Algorithm

-is an i.i.d. noise.
-Note that without the noise,~(\ref{eq:biased_q}) is reduced to the deterministic version in~(\ref{eq:deterministic-algo2}).

-In our convergence analysis, we will apply the O.D.E. approach, and in this case, \(A_{\pi_{X\theta_k}}+\eta C\) will determine the stability of the corresponding O.D.E. model, and hence, convergence of~(\ref{stochastic_approximation}).
+where \( m_{k+1} = \delta_k x(s_k,a_k) - \eta \theta_k- ( b- (A_{\pi_{X\theta_k}}+\eta I)\theta_k) \) is a Martingale difference sequence.
+Without $m_{k+1}$,~(\ref{eq:biased_q}) is reduced to the deterministic version in~(\ref{eq:deterministic-algo2}).
+In our convergence analysis, we will apply the O.D.E. approach, and in this case, \(A_{\pi_{X\theta_k}}+\eta I\) will determine the stability of the corresponding O.D.E. model, and hence, convergence of~(\ref{stochastic_approximation}).
 Note that~(\ref{eq:biased_q}) can be interpreted as a switching system defined in~(\ref{eq:switched-system}) with stochastic noises.
 As mentioned earlier, proving the stability of a general switching system is challenging in general.
-However, we will use~\cref{thm:cqlf for n.d} to prove its asymptotic stability.
-In particular, we can make \(A_{\pi_{X\theta_k}}+\eta C\) to be negative definite under the following condition:
+However, we can find a common Lyapunov function to prove its asymptotic stability.
+In particular, we can make \(-(A_{\pi_{X\theta_k}}+\eta I)\) to have a strictly negatively row dominant diagonal or negative-definite under the following condition:

-where $\Theta$ is the set of all deterministic policies, and $\otimes$ is the Kronecker product. \Cref{psd_matrix}, given in~\Cref{app:n.d for matrix} of the supplemental material, is similar to Theorem~2 in~\citealp{diddigi2019convergent}, and ensures such a property.
-Now, we can use \Cref{thm:cqlf for n.d} to establish stability of the overall system.